akka/akka/akka-docs/src/main/paradox/split-brain-resolver.md

 akka.cluster.downing-provider-class = "akka.cluster.sbr.SplitBrainResolverProvider"
 ```

-You must also carefully select a downing strategy and configure that before the Split Brain Resolver is
-ready to be used.
-See below for details on choosing a strategy.

 ## Strategies

-There is not a "one size fits all" solution to this problem.
-You have to pick a strategy that fits
+By default the @ref:[Keep Majority](#keep-majority) strategy will be used because it works well for
+most systems.
+However, it's wort considering the other available strategies and pick a strategy that fits
 the characteristics of your system.
+For example, in a Kubernetes environment the @ref:[Lease](#lease) strategy
+can be a good choice.

-Every strategy has a failure scenario where it makes a "wrong"
+Every strategy has a failure scenario where it makes a "wrong" decision.
+This section describes the different
-decision.
-This section describes the different strategies and guidelines of when to use what.
+strategies and guidelines of when to use what.

 When there is uncertainty it selects to down more nodes than necessary, or even downing of all nodes.
 Therefore Split Brain Resolver should always be combined with a mechanism to automatically start up nodes that
 have been shutdown, and join them to the existing cluster or form a new cluster again.

 You enable a strategy with the configuration property `akka.cluster.split-brain-resolver.active-strategy`.

-@@@ note

-You must also remove auto-down configuration, remove this property (or set to off): `akka.cluster.auto-down-unreachable-after`

-@@@

 ### Stable after